textlint-rule/textlint-rule-no-dead-link/ReadMe.md

 This rule checks for redirects (3xx status codes) and consider's them an error by default.
 To ignore redirects during checks, set this value to `false`.

+### concurrency

+This rule checks links concurrently.
+The default concurrency count is `8`.

 ### retry